 Sphingosine (SPH), a natural bactericidal agent which acts as a part of the human innate immune system in the skin, was found to be an effective treatment and prophylaxis for bacterial lung infections in cystic fibrosis (CF) mice.
+CF is the most common autosomal recessive disorder in western countries, affecting approximately 30,000 people in the US alone.
+A major risk in CF arises from chronic bacterial lung infections, affecting 80% of CF patients by the age of 25.
+The infections are currently treated with antibiotics, which rapidly become inefficient as resistant bacteria strains arise.
 The new technology is based on the discovery that both CF human patients and CF mice display reduced rates of SPH in the airways.
-Moreover, normalizing SPH levels by inhalation prevents or cures the infections in CF mice, thus rendering SPH and its analogs a potent therapeutic agent for CF patients, an alternative to antibiotics.
+Moreover, normalizing SPH levels by inhalation prevents or cures the infections in CF mice, thus rendering SPH a potent therapeutic agent for CF patients, an alternative to antibiotics.